ArthurLCW/CodeResponseSurveyWebsite/README.md

 ## Introduction

-This is the source code for the survey web utilized in the research "Investigating factors influencing programmers' adoption of AI-generated codes".
+This is the source code for the survey web utilized in the research " Do Comments and Expertise Still Matter?
+A Controlled Experiment on Programmers’ Adoption of AI-Generated Code ".
 This survey app allows participants to answer multiple-choice questions and code in a fully functional web code editor.

-This project uses React as frontend, Google Firebase Realtime Database as the backend, and Judge0 CE API for codes execution.
+This project uses React as the front end, Google Firebase Realtime Database as the backend, and Judge0 CE API for code execution.

 ## Demo